batako/react-native-skia-sprite/README.md

 - `getSpriteStoragePaths()`: Inspect the internal directories and registry file path.
 - `clearSpriteStorage()`: Remove the generated folders/registry (helpful for tests or resets).

+## Editor APIs

+Editor primitives live under `src/editor/` so you can build custom sprite tooling without bundling any UI opinions.

+- `useSpriteEditor`: React hook that manages frames, selection, clipboard, undo/redo history, and template-based export/import.
+It’s UI-agnostic—wire it into your own panels, gestures, or devtools.
+- `SpriteEditUtils`: Geometry helpers (`snapToGrid`, `normalizeRect`, `pointInFrame`, `mergeFrames`) for snap-lines, hit-tests, and bounding boxes.
+- `SpriteTemplate` + `DefaultSpriteTemplate`: Serialize editor state to the same JSON shape expected by `spriteStorage`, or provide your own template for custom pipelines.

+See [docs/editor_api.md](docs/editor_api.md) for usage examples and option tables.

 ## Development

 ```bash